-4.1 Without prior consent of Plains and Seller, service under this Agreement shall not exceed 10,000 kW; such consent shall not be unreasonably withheld for reasons other than the unavailability of adequate transmission capacity to support such service and any such service shall be subject to such availability.
+5.1 Without prior consent of Plains and Seller, service under this Agreement shall not exceed 10,000 kW; such consent shall not be unreasonably withheld for reasons other than the unavailability of adequate transmission capacity to support such service and any such service shall be subject to such availability.

-4.2 The electric service furnished hereunder shall not be used by the Consumer as an auxiliary or supplementary service to engines or other prime movers, or to any other source of power, when the wiring is installed so as to permit interconnections, without the prior written consent of the Seller and Plains and during the term of this Agreement, Seller shall be Consumer’s sole source of electricity.
+5.2 In accordance with the terms and conditions of this Agreement, Seller shall be Consumer’s primary source of electricity.

-4.3 The Consumer shall not resell or permit others to use the service received hereunder, without the prior written consent of the Seller and Plains.
+5.3 The Consumer shall not resell or permit others to use the electric power service received hereunder, without the prior written consent of the Seller and Plains.

-ARTICLE V
+ARTICLE VI

 RATES